 Clearing my throat takes a moment.
 "I was in high school.
 Senior year.
-This girl, I wanted her, she was a commie, so I joined.
+This girl, she was a commie, so I joined.
 That was ten years ago.
 I registered as a Republican right after I graduated.
 I'm not a communist."

 The two look at each other a moment.
 Sergey shrugs his shoulders.
 "No matter.
 I take you to Russia.
 We do research.
 You like.
 We have women there.
 You mate.
 We raise smart babies.
 Who knows, maybe you mate with Ivan's sister.
 You meet Ivan?"

 Mac clarifies what his Russian friend asked.
-"Ivan was that large man picked you up.
-Sergey gave em to me.
+"Ivan’s that large man picked you up.
+Sergey gave him to me.
 The product of eugenics.
 Selective breeding.
-He got, several sisters I believe.
+He’s got, several sisters I believe.
 Sergey been looking for someone like you.
 A better world through selective breeding.
 Not a bad concept."

 "Da.
 Da.
 Is good.
 We learn many things doing this.
 We learn emotions in brain.
 Amygdala.
 Man boy, you amygdala bigger than normal.
 This we know.
 All empath have big amygdala.
 Ivan and sisters all smart.
 Mac say you smart too.
 Da, good match."

 Crazy thoughts go through my head.
 Am I still dreaming?
 Is this craziness a result of sensory deprivation?
 Why does he smell like garlic?
 I have to stop this madness.
 "No. I don't want to go to Russia.
 If I can't stay here, then let me go home."

 With a frown and a surly growl, Sergey turns on me and nearly yells his response.
 "You not understand man boy.
 You belong me.
 Mac decide you one pay debt for Ivan.
 I like Ivan.
 He funny guy.
 And big.
 There be nothing from you.
 No crying.
 Nothing.
 Understand!"